silaseverett/aws-elk-data-stream/README.md

 [Webhose]('https://webhose.io/') is a great all in one almost live data source for news and blogs feed.
 The steps to setting it up are:

-1. Login to your EC2 instance
+1. Login to your EC2 instance.
-2. Install tmux
+2. Install tmux.
 ```
 $ sudo apt-get install tmux
 ```
-4. Clone the git repo
+4. Clone this Github repo:
 ```
 git clone https://github.com/silaseverett/aws-elk-data-stream.git
 ```